migudel/angular-code-smell-catalog/code-smell/include_functions_in_templates.md

 # Include Functions in Templates

+> [!NOTE]
+> There is an `@angular-eslint` rule related to this smell: [`no-pipe-impure`](https://github.com/angular-eslint/angular-eslint/blob/main/packages/eslint-plugin/docs/rules/no-pipe-impure.md), which ensures that custom pipes are pure, although it does not fully address this issue.

 ## Description

 This code smell appears when functions are called directly inside Angular templates —whether in interpolation expressions (`{{ }}`) or structural directives like `*ngIf` or `*ngFor`.